TH3xR34P3R/confidence-inflation-detection/README.md

 The current full framework specification is maintained here:
 [Framework](https://github.com/TH3xR34P3R/confidence-inflation-detection/blob/4742ef7b7947cb9f36a1db50afabb3177bde5cfc/framewok)

+The framework contains all inputs used at each stage for transparency.

 ## Feedback

 Technical critique, failure analysis, and adversarial stress testing are explicitly welcome.